-Recyclery volunteers have the satisfaction of rescuing bicycles from the trash and transforming them into a sustainable form of transportation for those in need.
-We get to work with youth and have a positive impact on the neighborhood.
-We also share mechanic skills and learn together at volunteer hours and open shop.
+Recyclery volunteers have the satisfaction of rescuing bicycles from the trash and transforming them into sustainable transportation for those in need through our Freecyclery program.
+We get to work with youth and adults to share mechanic skills and learn together at volunteer hours and open shop.
 We make a difference in our neighborhood and in the lives of those we serve and support.

-Volunteers fix bikes to donate, teach mechanics, and take part in contributing to our mission.
-Here are some of the many possible ways to help out.
+Volunteers fix bikes to donate, teach mechanics, and contribute to our mission.
+There are lots of ways you can help out:

-- Freecyclery Mechanics: Volunteers fix bikes that we donate to refugees, people experiencing homelessness, and low-income families through our Freecyclery Program.
+Freecyclery Mechanics: Volunteers fix donated bikes that we re-donate to refugees, people experiencing homelessness, and low-income families through our Freecyclery Program.
 We fix these bikes during Volunteer Hours.
 Working on Freecyclery bikes is a great way to learn and practice bike mechanics.

 Tune Up and Overhaul Class Instructors: For experienced bike mechanics, sign up to teach one of our adult classes.
-Assistants help everything go smoothly.
+Volunteers can assist to help everything go smoothly.
 Lead instructors are paid and are often shop mechanic (staff).

 Graphic Designers to help create brochures, flyers, posters, infographics, instructional material, web content, and t-shirts.
 We even need…